 Statutory Purchases of SCA Investments

 3. The statutory purchase method of accounting is defined as accounting for a business combination as the acquisition of one entity by another.
 It shall be used for all purchases of SCA entities including partnerships, joint ventures, and limited liability companies.
 The acquiring reporting entity shall record its investment at cost.
 Cost is defined as the sum of: (a) any cash payment, (b) the fair value of other assets distributed, (c) the fair value of any liabilities assumed, and (d) any direct costs of the acquisition.(INT 00-28) Contingent consideration issued in a purchase business combination that is embedded in a security or that is in the form of a separate financial instrument shall be recorded by the issuer at fair value at the acquisition date.
+Pushdown accounting is not a permitted convention of accounting under statutory accounting, including the acquisition of an entity that follows U.S. GAAP as its basis of accounting.

-6. For those acquired SCA entities accounted for in accordance with paragraph 8.b.i. of SSAP No. 97 under the statutory purchase method, the historical bases of the acquired entity shall continue to be used in preparing its statutory financial statements.
-Therefore, pushdown accounting is not permitted
+6. For those acquired SCA entities accounted for using the equity method in accordance with paragraph 8.b. of SSAP No. 97 under the statutory purchase method, the historical basis of the acquired entity shall continue to be used in preparing its statutory financial statements.
+Therefore, pushdown accounting is not permitted, as noted in paragraph 20.

-20. This statement rejects ASU 2017-04, Simplifying the Test for Goodwill Impairment, ASU 2016-03, Intangibles—Goodwill and Other, Business Combinations, Consolidation, Derivatives and Hedging; ASU 2014-02, Accounting for Goodwill (a consensus of the Private Company Council), ASU 2012-02, Testing Indefinite-Lived Intangible Assets for Impairment, ASU 2011-08, Testing Goodwill for Impairment and ASU 2010-28, When to Perform Step 2 of the Goodwill Impairment Test for Reporting Units with Zero or Negative Carrying Amounts; Accounting Principles Board Opinion No. 16, Business Combinations; FASB Statement No. 38, Accounting for Preacquisition Contingencies of Purchased Enterprises, an amendment of APB Opinion No. 16; Accounting Principles Board Opinion No. 17, Intangible Assets; FASB Statement No. 79, Elimination of Certain Disclosures for Business Combinations by Nonpublic Enterprises; FASB Statement No. 141, Business Combinations; and FASB Statement No. 142, Goodwill and Other Intangible Assets.
+20. This statement rejects ASU 2017-04, Simplifying the Test for Goodwill Impairment, ASU 2016-03, Intangibles—Goodwill and Other, Business Combinations, Consolidation, Derivatives and Hedging; ASU 2014-17, Business Combinations – Pushdown Accounting, a Consensus of the FASB Emerging Issues Task Force; ASU 2014-02, Accounting for Goodwill (a consensus of the Private Company Council), ASU 2012-02, Testing Indefinite-Lived Intangible Assets for Impairment, ASU 2011-08, Testing Goodwill for Impairment and ASU 2010-28, When to Perform Step 2 of the Goodwill Impairment Test for Reporting Units with Zero or Negative Carrying Amounts; Accounting Principles Board Opinion No. 16, Business Combinations; FASB Statement No. 38, Accounting for Preacquisition Contingencies of Purchased Enterprises, an amendment of APB Opinion No. 16; Accounting Principles Board Opinion No. 17, Intangible Assets; FASB Statement No. 79, Elimination of Certain Disclosures for Business Combinations by Nonpublic Enterprises; FASB Statement No. 141, Business Combinations; and FASB Statement No. 142, Goodwill and Other Intangible Assets.
 The following related interpretative pronouncements are also rejected:

 SSAP No. 97—Investments in Subsidiary, Controlled and Affiliated Entities